 The managers, who were spread round the table, quietly ate their food until Boss decided to address them.
 At that moment they would have to drop their chopsticks at once, stand up to attention a break neck speed and bow their heads whilst solemnly listening to his every word.
 It was much akin to a mischievous child getting a good telling off from their angry father, however these were meant to be grown men; managers in his company for that matter.
 Yet in the presence of the Boss they were all degraded to a seriously low level of servitude.

 These men weren’t even allowed to drink their wine unless the Boss was drinking at the same time, or toasting them with his very own special glass that was thrice the size as everyone else’s.
-It somewhat resembled the fancy chalice the greedy Nazi chooses in the last scene of Raiders of the Lost Ark.
+It somewhat resembled the fancy chalice the greedy Nazi chooses in the closing scene of Indiana Jones and The Last Crusade.

 I couldn’t decide whether I approved of this culture of endless and sometimes irrational respect that the Chinese seemed to advocate towards people who have amassed enormous wealth.
 Obviously it was really interesting to observe, but I couldn’t help thinking how much it echoes the mindless obedience and subordination of one’s self, somewhat reminiscent to the way in which so many people are duped into holding a hereditary monarch, dictator or even Justin Bieber in such high esteem.
 Already I could see that the Boss similarly commanded his own strong cult of personality within his realm.